Stanford-Peng/GovHack-DynamicPricing/FlexiTrip.md

  The User App  makes this API call to fetch the Estimated Cost of the Route before Journey.
     /v1/DynamicPrice/{journeyID}/estimate

-    API Response - The List of Routes and Their Estimated Cost to populate the view on User Modi

- At the End Of the Journey Mobile App would call /v1/DynamicPrice/{journeyID}/receipt

-This API calculates the Dynamic Price for the User Journey.

 **URL** : `/v1/DynamicPrice/{journeyID}/estimate`